-At Hubstaff, we have a team of 16 contractors (excluding founders) spread all over the world.
-I’ve been running remote teams for 12 years (as of 2015) and I hate paying unnecessary fees, so I always look for innovative ways to send more money to the bottom line.
+At Hubstaff, we have a team of 16 contractors spread all over the world.
+I’ve been running remote teams for 14 years, and I hate paying unnecessary fees.
+So I always look for innovative ways to send more money to the bottom line.

-If you don’t have time to read the full post, here’s the gist of it; I discovered PayPal Mass Payments about 5 years ago and have used it ever since.
+If you don’t have time to read the full post, here’s the gist of it: I discovered PayPal Mass Payments about 7 years ago and have used it ever since.
 This online payroll solution balances cost effectiveness with ease of use.Paying contractors and freelancers is easy with PayPal MassPay.
 Here's everything you need to know. #smallbusiness Click To Tweet

-We have a few principles that we follow when hiring and arranging payments.
+We have a few principles that we follow when hiring and arranging payments:

-- We pay by the hour
+- Pay by the hour

-- We don’t like retainers
+- Avoid retainers